Bathroom Tile Ideas for Creating a Spa Environment

 Add Unanticipated Elements

 Want to add an edge to your spa retreat?
 If so, incorporate metallic tile into your design.
 Although the key theme in spa design is peace and relaxation, you don't have to limit your bathroom tile designs to simple or solid colors.
-For example, create a soothing environment using neutrals and accent one wall with a soft metallic patterned tile such as Alair.
+For example, create a soothing environment using neutrals and accent one wall with a soft metallic patterned tile.
 You can also arrange tile in an unusual configuration to give it that extra oomph.
 For example, place traditional subway tile vertically instead of horizontally or mix it up on large walls to create visual interest and break up monotonous looks.

 Color Appeal glass mosaic tile is a great example of mosaic patterns in neutral color schemes or bolder colors.
 This collection of glass mosaic tiles, ranging in color from neutral and pastel to bright solids and blends, offers the glistening essence of glass which infuses a sense of relaxation into any bathroom.